dickdavis/model-context-protocol-rb/README.md

 #### ModelContextProtocol::Server::Prompt

 The `ModelContextProtocol::Server::Prompt` base class allows subclasses to define a prompt that the MCP client can use.
-Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/prompts/) in the `with_metadata` block, and then implement the call method to build your prompt.
-The `call` method should return a `Response` data object.
+Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/prompts/) in the `with_metadata` block.

+Then implement the `call` method to build your prompt.
+Use the `respond_with` instance method to ensure your prompt responds with appropriately formatted response data.

+This is an example prompt that returns a properly formatted response:

 ```ruby
 class TestPrompt < ModelContextProtocol::Server::Prompt